laurenrich/COMSW4156-Miniproject/README.md

 This repository uses GitHub Actions to perform continuous integration.
 The CI pipeline compiles the program and runs all unit tests on pushes to and pull requests targeting the main branch.

 **Workflow file**: `.github/workflows/ci.yml`
 **Actions performed**:
-- Maven Package: `mvn -B clean package -DskipTests`
-- Maven Verify: `mvn -B clean verify`
+- Build and Test: `./mvnw clean test`
-- Run Checkstyle: `mvn checkstyle:check`
+- Run Checkstyle: `./mvnw checkstyle:check`
-- Generate JaCoCo Report: `mvn jacoco:report`
+- Generate JaCoCo Report: `./mvnw jacoco:report`

 ## Tools used